jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     test

-No error is raised, but `E117` should be raised if the function was local to the
+No error is given,  but `E117` should be given if the function  was local to the
 block.

 Related issue: <https://github.com/vim/vim/issues/6498>